 This 2nd-millennium-BC ‘prediction’ about the fossil record is remarkable.
 How could the author of Genesis have known?
-Did he perhaps stumble across a mutant with hind legs, like the one above, photographed in China?
+Did he perhaps stumble across a mutant with hind legs, like the one above, photographed in China (possibly a fake)?
 Did he come across a python’s dried-up skeleton and, noticing the vestiges of a pelvic girdle and posterior limbs, simply make an inspired deduction?
 Or maybe he turned up a fossil snake?
 Fewer than ten fossil snakes are known with hind limbs, and three are from the Middle East, two from a quarry near Ramallah, and a third from Lebanon.
 A fourth possibility is that the text had an origin in oral tradition going back to the curse itself.

 There are two ways of working out the phylogeny (family tree) of living animals.
 One is by analysing their genes; the other is by analysing to what extent they share similarities in form.
 In either case the results can then be integrated with the fossil record.
 In principle, the two approaches should be complementary and lead to a consistent account of how modern snake and lizard families – squamates – descended from a single lizard stem.
 In practice, establishing a plausible phylogeny has proved difficult, mainly because of shared features that criss-cross the family trees.
 To the embarrassment of the theory, or faith, that evolution is a chance process, some of these features must be taken to have arisen independently.
 Research over the past two decades has spawned many phylogenies, each claiming to supersede its predecessors on the grounds that it includes more data.
 Two examples are shown, one analysing morphological and fossil data for snakes, the other analysing molecular data for all squamates.
 It is true that the oldest lizards long predate the oldest snakes in the fossil record.